Jana-SG/ESP32-Gesture-Controlled-Gaming-Glove/README.md

 - Connects gesture-based shoot signal to in-game weapon firing logic

 ---
+### 📄 Data File

+The Python notebook (`serial_reader.ipynb`) continuously writes sensor data to:

+`serial_output.txt`

+Unity reads this file at runtime to update movement, rotation, and shooting behavior.

+---

 ## ▶️ How To Use These Scripts in Your Copy of the Game